-No Royalist or Parliamentarian block may enter Yorkshire (the Areas with the icon shown on the left: West Riding, East Riding, and North Riding) through a land or sea move during the first Turn (Turn V) of 1642.
-The Parliamentarian blocks already in Yorkshire may move freely and the Parliamentarian player may Recruit in Yorkshire and then move any newly-deployed blocks.
+No Royalist or Parliamentarian block may enter Yorkshire (the Areas with the icon shown on the left: West Riding, East Riding, and North Riding) during the first Turn of 1642.
+The Parliamentarian blocks already in

+Yorkshire may move freely and the Parliamentarian player may Recruit in Yorkshire and then move any newly-deployed blocks.